Civil rights leader Jesse Jackson, 84, hospitalized

 Jackson rose to national prominence in the 1960s and has spent more than six decades advocating for racial equality, economic justice and voter rights.

-In 1971, he founded Operation PUSH as a way to improve Black communities’ economic conditions across the United States.
+In 1971, he founded Operation PUSH as a way to improve Black communities’ economic conditions across the US.

 Jackson later launched the National Rainbow Coalition, in 1984, with the goal of obtaining equal rights for all Americans, according to the Rainbow PUSH Coalition.